 Before taking the reins at South Carolina, Somera served six years as the head coach at Oregon State.
-Her 2001 Beaver team became the first Oregon State volleyball unit to get to the NCAA Tournament since the school joined the Pacific-10 and the second in program history, finishing the year with a 17-12 record and a fifth-place finish in the Pac-10.
+Her 2001 Beaver team became the first Oregon State volleyball unit to get to the NCAA Tournament since the school joined the Pacific-10 (now the Pac-12) and the second in program history, finishing the year with a 17-12 record and a fifth-place finish in the Pac-10.
 Oregon State finished at .500 or better in one of the toughest volleyball conferences in the country in three of Somera's six seasons.

 Prior to Oregon State, Somera served as an assistant coach at Southern California for eight seasons, making the NCAA Tournament during each of her years on staff.
 Seven of those teams made the regional semifinals, with the 1994 squad advancing to the regional finals.
 Southern California was 174-64 (.731) overall and 100-44 (.694) in league matches with Somera and finished fourth or better in the Pac-10 in each of her eight years on staff.